linkrd/peSDK-Android/README.md

 * #### enterInstantWin
   Enter instant win

-  usage: `[prizeSDK enterInstantWin:userParameters error:&error];`
+  usage: `prizeSDK.enterInstantWin(userParameters);`

   > params:
-  >  * `userParameters` - if not already set, a user parameter array containing at minimum, all required fields
+  >  * `userParameters` - if not already set, JSONOBject of user parameter at least all required fields
-  >  * `error` - pointer to `NSError`

   >
-  > returns: [`NSDictionary`] A game object array containing gameID, result_text and other values
+  > returns: [`JSONBObject`] A game object array containing gameID, result_text and other values

 * #### buildAndSend
   This method allows you to make an asynschronous call to the server with a specific action.
 It's the base method of peSDK.
 ViewController that instantiate peSDK will have to implement the `peSDKDelegate` and filter the response by the action string.

- `@interface HistoryTableViewController : UITableViewController <peSDKDelegate,UITableViewDelegate,UITableViewDataSource>`
+This method is only required if synchronous calls are needed, otherwise the peSDK provides all the functionalities already.

   Possible actions are:
      * `getconfig` - get contest configuration from server, this is called when peSDK is instantiated
      * `auth_only` - check server authentication for `username`